upenn-libraries/Accessibility/Testing/front-end-testing.md

 Does CSS display as expected and consistently across pages?

-### Javascript behavior
+### JavaScript behavior

-Does Javascript behave consistently across all pages.
-Note that much Javascript behavior can be tested using automated tools.
+Does JavaScript behave consistently across all pages.
+Note that much JavaScript behavior can be tested using automated tools.
 These are especially good for testing complex behaviors as application code changes.
-Note though that some tools that are used to test front-end behavior do not test Javascript.
-As always, autmotated testing is not a substitute for visually confirming expected behavior.
+Note though that some tools that are used to test front-end behavior do not test JavaScript.
+As always, automated testing is not a substitute for visually confirming expected behavior.

 ### Responsive page display